-His line of thinking made his lips thin unconsciously.
+His line of thinking made him thin his lips unconsciously.

-Naruto let out a breath to clear his mind, forcing his chakra to pool at his hands before he started to manipulate the widespread gale of the combined C-rank techniques to his will.
-It was harder than it was in practice; Wendy's Tenryuu no Houkou naturally simulated the rotating nature of a tornado.
+Naruto let out a breath to clear his mind, forcing his chakra to pool at his hands before he started to manipulate the widespread gale of the combined C-Rank techniques to his will.
+It was harder than it was in practice; Wendy's Sky Dragon's Roar naturally simulated the rotating nature of a tornado.
 Here, he had to force it by himself.
 But he hadn't mastered wind manipulation for naught.

 The series of hand seals were unfamiliar and complicated, forcing him to forego speed in favour of accuracy; he had never been that good at hand seals anyway.

 The effects were faint at first, but he could feel the widespread gust of wind thicken with a palpable tension.
 The wind gathered around Hoteye's cocoon, spinning and spinning as it began transforming from a shapeless form into a more solid and opaque vortex.
 The tornado began tearing into the watery earth, raising higher in the air, and rapidly gaining momentum.

 To anyone else, it looked as if he had just gave his opponent an advantage in the form of another protective shell.
 In the eye of the storm, Hoteye's defence looked nigh impenetrable since the buffeting winds hardly made contact with his reinforced mud cocoon.